Santa Clara Valley Wine Trail

 Cannery Row Wine Walk

 The Cannery Row wine trail is the perfect place to sample Monterey County wines while enjoying incredible views of the Monterey Bay National Marine Sanctuary.
 Step into A Taste of Monterey, which features 95 wineries and is designated as the Regional Wine Visitors’ Center for Monterey County.
 Inspired?
-Take the wine trail and enjoy the award-winning wines of Monterey County at five additional tasting rooms.
+Take the wine trail and enjoy the award-winning wines of Monterey County at four additional tasting rooms.

 California's Central Coast consists of:VENTURA REGION: Ventura County, Camarillo, Conejo Valley, Heritage Valley, Oxnard, Simi Valley